piface/PiFace-Real-Time-Clock/README.md

 ## Starting and Stopping the Service
-After installing PiFace RTC will start as a service (`/etc/init.d/pifacertc`) on boot.
+After installing, PiFace RTC will start as a service (`/etc/init.d/pifacertc`) on boot.
 You can start, stop, enable on boot and disable on boot with the following commands: